hcblmnla/markdown-blog/README.md

-**Quick-and-dirty solution**:
+# Markdown blog

+## Quick-and-dirty solution

+Simple REST API for blog administration:

-- no attempts to fix N+1 e.g.
+- no attempts to fix `N+1` e.g.
-- createOrGet simplifications
+- `createOrGet` simplifications

-and this is a demonstration of how REST is both simple and slow
+and this is also a demonstration of how REST is both simple and slow

+## Async

+Using `CoroutineCrudRepository` from Spring Boot Data R2DBC

+## TODO

+- [ ] markdown rendering (parsing to HTML)